 Banana bread muffins – just like the banana bread, but made in a muffin pan.
 Nice individual portions, perfect for picnics or snack to pack for school/work.

 Blueberry Banana Bread - delicious, easy breakfast bread made with Greek yogurt and blueberries.
 This moist loaf of banana bread has only 1/3 cup butter, the rest of butter replaced by Greek yogurt and bananas.
-Tips for how to make light and fluffy loaf and avoid dense and rubbery texture.
+Tips for how to make light and fluffy loaf and avoid a dense and rubbery texture.

 - 2 bananas ripe, smashed